Wolfsburg: History

 In 1955, the one-millionth VW Beetle was manufactured in Wolfsburg.
 Postwar Beetle production ended in Wolfsburg in 1974, though Beetle production continued within Germany at Emden until 1978.
 The factories in Wolfsburg remain a key part of Volkswagen's production capacity.

-During the German economic miracle Wolfsburg experienced a large influx of immigrant workers, especially from Italy.
+During the German economic miracle, Wolfsburg experienced a large influx of immigrant workers, especially from Italy.

 In 1958, the city hall was built.
-In 1960 the Volkswagenwerk GmbH (limited partnership with a limited liability) was changed into an AG (public limited company).
+In 1960, the Volkswagenwerk GmbH (partnership with limited liability) was changed into an AG (public limited company).

 In the course of a land reform in Lower Saxony in 1972, 20 localities were added to the city through the "Wolfsburg-Act".
 Wolfsburg gained the status of major city with nearly 131,000 inhabitants.
 The city's area grew from 35 to nearly 204 km2.
 In 1973, the city's population peaked at 131,971.

 In 1982, the A39, a side road of the A2 (Oberhausen - Hannover - Werder), was built as a direct freeway to Wolfsburg.

 In 1988, the city became a university town with the establishment of the University of Applied Science Braunschweig/Wolfenbüttel.
 Today its name is Ostfalia University of Applied Sciences.

 As a launch promotion for the 5th generation of the Volkswagen Golf the city of Wolfsburg welcomed visitors on the internet, on the official stationery, and on every city limit sign with the name "Golfsburg" from 25 August to 10 October 2003.
 This campaign gained the nationwide attention of press, radio, and TV broadcasting.

 In the summer of 2009, Wolfsburg gained nationwide attention when their football team, VfL Wolfsburg, won the German football league.
 A party was held in the city centre with about 100,000 people, the first in the history of the city.